Vacationing in this stunning country for a few days? Here are the reasons this sparkling bay is a place you can't miss!

 More modern and glamorous than anywhere else in Kotor, this marina is full of all the glitzy yachts you'll see cruising down the bay.
 It's the perfect place to enjoy some ice cream and watch the sunset!

 Tivat is also the location of one of Montenegro's airports!
-It probably won't be the one that our volunteers frequent the most because it has less discount airlines than the one in Podgorica, but it's still an option!
-If you're coming from Russia though, there's a surprisingly affordable direct flight right into Tivat.
+It probably won't be the one most visit because it has less discount airlines than the one in Podgorica, but it's still an option!
+You can sometimes get really affordable flights here (there's one on Easy Jet from London that's $75 or less!)

 Jutting into the southern end of the bay where it meets the Adriatic Sea, this peninsula has several secluded beaches and charming villages.
 It is a lot less touristy than some of the destinations around Kotor, but still has some beach resorts.